pcdavies/DockerBasics/workshops/docker/Linux200.md

 In this section of the lab you will deploy the remaining containers to support the AlphaOffice application

-- TwitterFeed: This java application provides static Twitter posts (via a JSON file) via REST calls.
+- **TwitterFeed**: This **java** application provides static Twitter posts (via a JSON file) via REST calls.
 The AlphaOffice UI mmakes calls to this container and associates the twitter posts to products displayed in the UI.

-- ClientREST: This Node.js application makes REST calls to the selected datasource (Oracle or MYSQL) and returns details from the Product Catalog tables.
+- **ClientREST**: This **Node.js** application makes REST calls to the selected datasource (Oracle or MYSQL) and returns details from the Product Catalog tables.
 Selection of the datasource is parameter driven.

-- AlphaOfficeUI: Node.js application container that displays data obtained via the TwitterFeed and ClientREST containers.
+- **AlphaOfficeUI**: **Node.js** application container that displays data obtained via the TwitterFeed and ClientREST containers.

 ## Application Deployment

 ### **STEP 1**: Run and test the TwitterFeed

-- Type OR cut and paste:
+- **Type OR cut and paste**:

 ```
 docker run -d --name=twitterfeed -p=9080:9080 wvbirder/twitterfeed
 ```

-This docker image will download the first time, extract and run the container.
+- The docker image will download the first time, extract and run the container.

-- Type:
+- **Type** the following:

 ```
 docker ps
 ```

- to display all running containers.
+-  This will display all running containers.
 In this example the MYSQL database and the Twitterfeed containers are seen:

 ![](images/200Linux/Picture200-21.png)

-- Go to the browser, open up a new tab and enter: **http://localhost:9080/statictweets**
+- Go to the browser, open up a new tab and **enter**: `http://localhost:9080/statictweets`

 **NOTE:** The firefox browser included in the Linux VirtualBox VM has a built-in JSON formatter.
 If you don't have a JSON formatter add-on you'll see a stream of text representing the tweets.